VojtaBubela11/PingMessager/README.md

 8. Run the bot with `npm run test` for development and `npm start` or `node permrun.js` for production.
     - If you want to run the bot once in development, use `node src/index.js test`.
 This is not recommended for production as the bot can be restarted via commands.
     - When the bot is online, you can use the `restart` command in Discord to restart the bot.

+Note that there is no `.env` variables or config to change many of the server-specific features in the current version of PenguinBot.
+Check the Notes section for details.

 # Basic Commands Template
 ```js